World War II by country: Palestine

+In 1942, the British Army formed the Palestine Regiment for volunteers from Palestine.
 In order to maintain the status quo ante bellum between the Jews and the Arabs, the British instated a policy of equal recruitment from both groups to the Palestine Regiment.
 However, due to the events of the 1936–1939 Arab revolt in Palestine and the alliance of exiled former Grand Mufti of Jerusalem Hajj Mohammad Amin al-Husayni with Adolf Hitler, only one Arab volunteered for every three Jewish volunteers.
 On August 6, 1942, the policy was relinquished and the regiment was formed, containing three Jewish battalions and one Arab.
 The regiment was assigned mostly to guard duty in Egypt and North Africa.

-On 3 July 1944, Britain agreed to allow the Jews to fight against the Nazis directly and not just in a supportive role.
+On 3 July 1944, Britain agreed to form a special Jewish combat unit.
 Thus the three Jewish battalions of the Palestine Regiment together with the 200th Field Regiment were reorganized under the aegis of the Jewish Brigade, which would see action in Italy.
+The Jewish Brigade participated in the Spring 1945 offensive in Italy.